adam-zhang-lcps/papers/c3edit-poster.typ

         image(width: 80%, "assets/c3edit-poster/so-developer-survey.png"),
       ) <so-editor-survey>

       With the increasing popularity of remote work and online collaboration, there is an corroborating desire for collaborative tools.
 Developers find themselves with no shortage of asynchronous collaborative tools: Git, issue trackers, and forums are aplenty.
 However, synchronous tools are not nearly as prevalent.
 Notably, there is infrequent use of real-time collaborative editing tools (akin to Google Docs).
-One reason for this may be the
+One reason for this may be the lack of collaborative editing tools that work across editors.
+    ]

+    #section([Problem])[
+      The lack of a cross-editor framework or project for real-time collaborative editing poses an obstacle to synchronous remote or virtual collaboration among developers.

+      c3 aims to provide a generic framework, as well as three reference editor implementations, to allow developers to edit files real-time with other developers who may be using different editors.
     ]
   ],
   [